-Solavei - Can This Business Model Work?
+Solavei - Failed Business Model!

 Over the years I had received a LOT of inquiries from people trying to

 Solavei no contract wireless service.
 It was very much unlike

 any other wireless company I've encountered (Lightyear Wireless being

 the closest), and my initial understanding and research made me very

 skeptical of the program.
 I even found the people reaching